monsterlane/codeigniter3-cinder/README.md

 #### Browser Support

-Cinder makes use of several HTML5 API's available in modern browsers: [history], [local storage].
+Cinder makes use of several HTML5 API's available in modern browsers: [history], [local storage], [file reader].
 No support is planned for older browsers.

 #### Dependencies
 Cinder is built using a number of open source projects.